Animal Cruelty Fetish

 Safety, consent & law

 This interest is harmful and illegal.
-Animal-cruelty statutes apply in most jurisdictions, and acting on it is a criminal offence; an animal can never consent.
-Anyone experiencing such urges should seek qualified mental-health support.
-The only responsible framing is harm prevention, animal protection, and clinical intervention.
+Animal-cruelty statutes apply in most jurisdictions and acting on it is a criminal offence; in the United States it can carry federal felony liability.
+An animal cannot consent, so no negotiated or "consensual" version exists.
+Anyone experiencing such urges should seek qualified mental-health support before anything is acted on, and suspected animal abuse should be reported to the relevant animal-welfare or law-enforcement authority.

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59